-- 3.4 Standards set to secure the standards objectives [specified in para 3(e) above] shall in particular contain provision designed to secure that religious programmes do not involve: - any improper exploitation of any susceptibilities of the audience for such a programme; or - p) any abusive treatment of the religious views and beliefs of those belonging to a particular religion or religious denomination."
+- 3.4 Standards set to secure the standards objectives [specified in para 3(e) above] shall in particular contain provision designed to secure that religious programmes do not involve: - a) any improper exploitation of any susceptibilities of the audience for such a programme; or - b) any abusive treatment of the religious views and beliefs of those belonging to a particular religion or religious denomination.

-- 3.5 Standards set by Ofcom to secure the objectives [mentioned in 3(a), (h) and (i) above]: - q) must include general provision governing standards and practice in advertising and in the sponsoring of programmes; and - r) may include provision prohibiting advertisements and forms of methods of advertising or sponsorship (whether generally or in particular circumstances)."
+- 3.5 Standards set by Ofcom to secure the objectives [mentioned in 3(a), (h) and (i) above]: - a) must include general provision governing standards and practice in advertising and in the sponsoring of programmes; and - b) may include provision prohibiting advertisements and forms of methods of advertising or sponsorship (whether generally or in particular circumstances).
+Section 321(1).